 2. Visibility Is More Than Just Google Business Profile

 Local businesses that are farther away may have difficulty getting visibility at the top of Google Maps.

 We’ve all become used to a combination of distance and intent shaping the local search results.
 If, however, we see Google prioritize greener choices and eco-friendly routing, some remote local businesses might need to focus on alternative ways of reaching consumers.

 Don’t discount the value of a well-optimized website working in conjunction with listings around the web.
 Seek out listings on niche and vertical directories to make your local business clients easier to find.
 Data aggregators and other mapping apps are important for this too.

 Google naturally takes priority when it comes to local searches.
 However, a single-minded approach is not viable.
 You can give your clients the best chance of reaching consumers by diversifying platforms and paying attention to the not-so-popular platforms.
 They have a niche audience that trusts them more than Google.

 At Advice Local we include Bing submissions and Yelp public edits for all platform partners at no additional cost.
 And we have add-ons available like NextDoor for a small monthly fee.

 Listing Management Made Easy

-Solely focusing on Google My Business for local visibility is risky.
+Solely focusing on Google Business Profile for local visibility is risky.
 Businesses need to integrate Yelp, Bing Places, data aggregators, vertical directories, mapping apps and a host of other sources to reduce their search fragility.